frankenvincv/chatapp/README.md

-# Chat app with Django
+# Chat app with Django and ReactJS
+How to use :